BYUHPC/sci-comp-course/resources.md

 tar xf wavefiles.tar.gz
 ```

-Within the resultant `wavefiles` directory are three helpful binaries: `wavesolve`, `waveshow`, and `wavediff`. `wavesolve` is a reference solver that works with up to 10 dimensions. `waveshow` prints wave orthotope files in human-readable form. `wavediff` checks whether two wave orthotope files represent the same wave orthotope.
+Within the resultant `wavefiles` directory are three helpful binaries: `wavesolve`, `waveshow`, and `wavediff`. `wavesolve` is a reference solver that works with up to 8 dimensions. `waveshow` prints wave orthotope files in human-readable form. `wavediff` checks whether two wave orthotope files represent the same wave orthotope.
 Call each with `--help` as the only argument to learn how to use them.

-You'll also find many wave orthotope files from 1 to 4 dimensions (in case you're doing the [extra credit](assignments/extra-credit.md#project)).
+You'll also find many wave orthotope files from 1 to 8 dimensions (in case you're doing the [extra credit](assignments/extra-credit.md#project)).
 Files with "`in`" in their names are input files, initialized and with simulation time zero; the corresponding "`out`" files are correct output files.
 As an example, `2d-small-out.wo` is the same wave orthotope as the one represented by `2d-small-in.wo`, but after solving.
+The `*large*` input files are zipped to save space and don't have corresponding output files since they're meant for benchmarking, not testing correctness.
 You could test your implementation using these two files by running your solver on the input file:

 ```shell
 ./wavesolve_serial 2d-small-in.wo my-2d-small-out.wo